oshadmon/service-anylog/Documentation/Getting_started_OH_EL_KA.md

 Notes:
 1) EdgeLake is the Open-Source release of the AnyLog Edge Software Platform.
 2) Below are the links to the technical documentation of the platform.
-3) The setup EdgeLake-KubeArmor setup is using the EdgeLake code base regardless if the documentation or scripts reference AnyLog.
+3) The EdgeLake-KubeArmor setup detailed in this doc is using the EdgeLake code base regardless if the documentation or scripts reference AnyLog.

 ## AnyLog Documentation
-This document guides through the deployment process.
-For a detailed technical understanding and training, please review the resources provided in this section.
+This document guides through the EdgeLake deployment process.
+For a detailed technical understanding and training, please review the AnyLog resources provided in this section.

 * [Install Presentation](https://www.youtube.com/watch?v=mQS_VwQMYJc)
 * [Product Documentation](https://github.com/AnyLog-co/documentation/blob/master/README.md)